Development

 If you want to test esbuild in the browser (lets you try out lots of things rapidly), you can:

-2. Serve the repo directory over HTTP (such as with ./esbuild --servedir=.)
+make platform-wasmto build the WebAssembly version of esbuild - Serve the repo directory over HTTP (such as with